aosabook/500lines/contingent/chapter.rst

 to documents that are long, complex, or that involve the generation of multimedia like plots or animations.
-While Sphinx is at least making an effort to not rebuild every chapter when you make a single change — it has not, for example, rebuilt ``install.html`` or ``api.html`` in response to your ``tutorial.rst`` edit — it is doing more than is necessary.
+While Sphinx is at least making an effort not to rebuild every chapter when you make a single change — it has not, for example, rebuilt ``install.html`` or ``api.html`` in response to your ``tutorial.rst`` edit — it is doing more than is necessary.

-But it turns out that Sphinx does something even worse: it sometimes does too little.
+But it turns out that Sphinx does something even worse: it sometimes does too little, leaving you with inconsistent output that could be noticed by users.

 To see one of Sphinx’s simplest failure modes, first add a cross reference to the top of your API documentation::